HOW MUCH IS YOUR PRODUCT LIABILITY ACCIDENT WORTH?

 First and foremost, receive medical care for your product-related injuries.
 Once you’re on the mend, start gathering information about the incident.
 Write down the name and manufacturer of the product.
 Take photos of the item that injured you, and the part that is defective if possible.
 Record where you were when the incident occurred, and what you were doing.
 If you were using the product in a way the manufacturer did not intend, take note of this.

 If you called the police at the time of the product failure, obtain a copy of the police record.
 Keep your medical bills and other pertinent documents in one, organized location.
-Then, contact The Law Office of Arash Khorsandi.
+Then, contact Arash Law.
 Our LA product liability attorneys have in-depth understanding of city and state laws, and know how to help victims pursue compensation from major manufacturers.
 Call (888) 488-1391 to schedule your free consultation.